PurpleBanana-ai/LibreChat-PurpleBanana/.github/CONTRIBUTING.md

+THIS IS ONLY A FORK COPY OF LIBRECHAT - SEE ORIGINAL FOR CONTRIBUTING

 # Contributor Guidelines

 Thank you to all the contributors who have helped make this project possible!
 We welcome various types of contributions, such as bug reports, documentation improvements, feature requests, and code contributions.